Trees are living organisms that require many proper conditions to thrive. This is especially true for cultivated forms of Acer palmatum.

 Water the newly transplanted maple as soon as the soil is a little more than an inch dry.
 Mulch the surface around the trunk with organic matter, but do not put it on the trunk.

-You can read more about this issue in the article How to Avoid Japanese Maple Transplant Shock?
+Read also: How to Avoid Japanese Maple Transplant Shock?